Materials-Consortia/OPTIMADE/optimade.rst

 - **Property names**: the first character MUST be a lowercase letter, the subsequent symbols MUST be composed of lowercase letters or digits; the underscore ("\_", ASCII 95 dec (0x5F)) is considered to  be a lower-case letter when defining identifiers.
   The length of the identifiers is not limited, except that when passed as a URL query parameter the whole query SHOULD NOT be longer than the limits imposed by the URI specification.
-  This definition is similar to one used in most widespread programming languages, except that OPTiMaDe limits allowed letter set to lowercase letters only.
+  This definition is similar to one used in most widespread programming languages, except that OPTIMADE limits allowed letter set to lowercase letters only.
-  This allows to tell OPTiMaDe identifiers and operator keywords apart unambiguously without consulting a reserved word table and to encode this distinction concisely in the EBNF Filter Language grammar.
+  This allows to tell OPTIMADE identifiers and operator keywords apart unambiguously without consulting a reserved word table and to encode this distinction concisely in the EBNF Filter Language grammar.

   Examples of valid property names: